 - High early withdrawal penalty, particularly for shorter maturities

-Compare: Best CD Rates and Accounts of 2020
+Compare: Best CD Rates and Accounts

 PurePoint Financial’s No-Penalty CDs operate just like its traditional CDs, with one important twist.
 You can withdraw your money from a no-penalty CD without a charge beginning seven days after you make your deposit.
 In other words, the early withdrawal penalty of 181 days’ interest that applies to the bank’s traditional CDs does not come into play here.